 PSL 2021: 'People think how can a woman be talking about sports' says sports presenter Zainab Abbas

+PSL 2021: 'People wonder how can a woman be talking about sports': Pakistani sports presenter Zainab Abbas

 If it was not for the nudge from her mother, Zainab Abbas would perhaps still have been content with her life as a professional makeup artist.
 Bringing about a revolutionary change in the world of Pakistan’s sports broadcasting was certainly not in her imagination.
 Making her clients look elegant with makeup brush was.